Organizing Courses and Other Activities

 How can I make changes to my member profile?

 You can make some changes yourself when logged in, for instance adding or changing your photo, personal webpage and areas of interest/expertise.
 Some other changes can only be made by the OZSW Office, such as your OZSW membership type, OZSW section(s), and affiliation.
-Finally, for adding an OZSW study group to your profile, please register on the webpage of the study group in question.

 Can the OZSW promote/announce the philosophy event that I organize?